Ibukunoluwa4040/Immutable-Passport-Integration/README.md

 // Configure your application to use the Passport module to authenticate users
 // ...

 ```

 Once you have configured your application to use the Passport module, you can use it to authenticate users and access their Immutable accounts.

-For more information on using the Passport module, please see the official documentation: https://docs.immutable.com/docs/x/passport.
+For more information on using the Passport module, please see the official documentation: [Immutable Passport Documentation](https://docs.immutable.com/docs/zkEVM/products/passport).